browserengineering/book/book/animations.md

 The `CompositedLayer` class will have the following methods:

-* `can_merge`: returns whether the given paint chunk is compatible with being drawn into the same `CompositedLayer`.
+* `can_merge`: returns whether the given paint chunk is compatible with being drawn into the same `CompositedLayer` as the existing ones.
 This will be true if they have the same nearest composited ancestor (or both have none).

 ``` {.python}
     def can_merge(self, display_item, ancestor_effects):